Jesse Lingard to West Ham: Can Lingard reignite his Man Utd and England career?

-Jesse Lingard is close to joining West Ham on loan, but can the move help reignite his career for England and Manchester United?
+West Ham have completed the signing of Jesse Lingard on loan until the end of the season, but can the move help reignite his career for England and Manchester United?
 The Transfer Talk podcast discuss...

-Lingard has fallen down the pecking order at Old Trafford, failing to make a Premier League appearance this season, and has been looking to secure a move away to get more first-team minutes.
+The 28-year-old midfielder has fallen down the pecking order at Old Trafford and is yet to make a Premier League appearance this campaign.

 It is understood Newcastle and West Brom approached Lingard's representatives about taking him on loan, but the 28-year-old rejected their offers.